 Taizé Evening Prayer on third Wednesdays

-Candlelight, periods of silence and music from guitar and flute mark the new Taizé-style evening prayer being offered at 6:30 p.m. on the third Wednesday of each month at Peace Lutheran Church in Grass Valley.
+Candlelight, periods of silence and music from harp and flute mark the Taizé-style evening prayer offered at 6:30 p.m. on the third Wednesday each month at PEACE Lutheran Church.

-Short, simple prayers chanted to sacred, yet easily learned tunes evoke the human yearning for connection to the Divine – a distinguishing feature of this worship inspired by the Taizé monastic community in France.
+Short, simple prayers chanted to sacred, yet easily learned tunes evoke the human yearning for connection to the Divine.
+This form distinguishes the worship style inspired by the Taizé monastic community in France.
 One example of a sung prayer is the Taizé chant “Veni Sancte Spiritus,” with just five eager words: “Holy Spirit, come to us!”

-Readings from the Bible keep the focus on God’s word.
-Peace musicians lead the worship with music sung in harmony.
+Bible readings keep the focus on God’s word, offering peace to all people on earth.
+PEACE musicians lead the worship with music sung in harmony.